code-corps/ember-stripe-service/README.md

 ````
 ## Creating Stripe Tokens for Bank Accounts

-The interface is similar for bank accounts:
+The interface is similar for bank account tokens:

 ````javascript